 An anxiety disorder is a mental health disorder where an individual feels constant, excessive, and extreme anxiety and fear.
 This progresses to the point that they need an anxiety treatment program.
 We all experience anxiety and fear at some point in our lives; it is a natural human response to danger or imminent threats to ourselves or another individual.
 This fear can be powerful and occur, even if the threat is only an imagined one.
 Fear can also present itself in anticipation of a harmful event occurring.

 These emotions are natural and have an essential value.
 They have evolved as a critical mechanism of self-protection.
 When individuals experience these feelings persistently and unrelentingly, they can have the opposite effect on individuals.
 Instead of protecting them from harm, they can take a toll on a person’s work and social lives and educational opportunities and cause extreme pain and suffering.

 Are you ready to combat your anxiety and substance use?
 If so, we want to help.
 Contact Bayview Recovery today at 855.478.3650 or use our convenient online form to learn about our addiction and mental health treatment program.

 Benefits of an Anxiety Treatment Program

 Despite the many variations of anxiety, most anxiety complexes share many common symptoms and traits.
-Foremost, all forms of clinical anxiety will cause emotional and physical suffering which ultimately will erode the individual’s quality of life.
+Foremost, all forms of clinical anxiety will cause emotional and physical suffering, which ultimately will erode the individual’s quality of life.
 The symptoms of an untreated anxiety disorder can be painful and, for some, crippling, leading people with anxiety to self-medicate as a means of coping.
-Drugs and alcohol, however, add new and specific physical and emotional problems of their own and, in virtually all cases, will intensify the symptoms of anxiety which individuals are experiencing.
+However, drugs and alcohol add new and specific physical and emotional problems of their own and, in virtually all cases, will intensify the symptoms of anxiety that individuals are experiencing.

 Anxiety and Drugs or Alcohol